zwayne24/Optimal_Control_Matching/README.md

 # Optimal_Control_Matching
-This is the final deliverable for our MIT Capstone project in collaboration with TEA.
+This is the final deliverable for our MIT Capstone project in collaboration with the Texas Education Agency (TEA).
 We worked on a flexible script to evaluate treatment effects of observational studies.
-Since we don't have a random treatment population we built a matching algorithm to match similar treatment to control classes to derive the treatment effects.
+For TEA, they want to be able to appropriately measure the causal impact that their new educational intiatives have on student success.
+Since we don't have a random treatment population, we built a matching algorithm to match similar treatment to control classes to derive the treatment effects.

 In this repository you can find 2 files: